 Quick Guide to Research

-EXECUTIVE VICE PRESIDENT FOR RESEARCH
+EXECUTIVE VICE PRESIDENT FOR RESEARCH (EVPR)

 The Office of the Executive Vice President for Research has overall responsibility for the University’s research enterprise.
 It oversees most of the operations described in this brochure and is responsible for establishing and maintaining University-wide policies relating to research.
 The Office also assists investigators seeking research funding, encourages interdisciplinary research, provides seed money for early-stage investigations, and generally helps provide the intellectual and physical environment to maintain a high quality of research and maximize productivity.